JKBurrows/ST558-Project-2/Thursday.md

 # Test Models

-Test the models on the test set.
-Select the model that performs better.
+I tested the models on the test set and selected the model that performed best.

-Performance is measured using Root Mean Square Error, which is a measure of how close the model gets to correctly predicting the test data.
+Performance was measured using Root Mean Square Error, which is a measure of how close the model gets to correctly predicting the test data.
 The RMSE for each model is displayed below.

 ``` r
 treePreds <- predict(tree, test)